PowerShell-Scripting/Active-Directory/README.md

 # Rules
 Will be defined,but start sharing your code and help others

+If you want to be a contributor, send a Mail to michael@techguy.at

 # Other Repositorities
 Master: https://github.com/PowerShell-Scripting

 Exchange:   https://github.com/PowerShell-Scripting/Exchange

 Fun:        https://github.com/PowerShell-Scripting/Fun